-Should the margin utilization exceed 100%, the client will be in breach of margin requirements and EXANTE will have rights to decrease or fully liquidate the client’s open positions at any moment.
+Should the margin utilization exceed 100%, the client will be in breach of margin requirements and EXANTE will have the right to decrease or fully liquidate the client’s open positions at any moment.
 The client will be informed about a Margin Call by an email in his registered email address.

 What is margin utilization?

 Margin utilization is the percentage of margin collateral that a client uses for buying on margin.
 If the margin utilization exceeds 100%, there is a risk that margin positions will be stopped out (i.e. reduced or liquidated) and a margin call will be initiated.

-Margin Utilisation is calculated as = (100 * Used for margin) / (Account value + Other collateral – Not available as margin collateral).
+Margin Utilization is calculated as = (100 * Used for margin) / (Account value + Other collateral – Not available as margin collateral).

 What is cross-margining?